ebruchez/ebruchez.github.io/pages/computer-collection.md

 <figure>
     <img src="/assets/pages/computer-vintage/tvi-912.webp"/>
     <figcaption>
         1979 - TeleVideo TVI-912.
-This terminal has been fixed and restored.
+This terminal has been fixed and restored in 2023.
         <br/>
         <a href="https://photos.app.goo.gl/uKXsfHny6XiJ9Fu3A">Before</a> | <a href="https://photos.app.goo.gl/knuWobsZPeTy7DGj6">In progress</a> | <a href="https://photos.app.goo.gl/MASdRMNVc9YxrEW26">Restored</a>
     </figcaption>